 Charming rare antique engravings of rabbits, bunnies & hares from c.1800.

 Available!
 Charming antique engravings or rabbits, bunnies and hares which were published in Germany as natural history bookplate illustrations from 1785-1804.
 They were published for the revered Compte de Buffon, a famous enormously wealthy scientist and naturalist.
 Each piece measures a mere 4 1/4 x 7″ and is priced at $99. each.
 Call Anne with your order or questions at 413-245-4197.

 Decorate with these Large & Rare Antique Lithographs of Rabbits.

 Additions from our Show Collection: Three rare antique prints of rabbits!
 Rare folio hand-colored lithographs are sourced from Christian Gottfried Ehrenberg and Wilhelm Friedrich Hemprich’s Symbolae physicae seu icones et descriptiones mammalium quae ex itinere Africam Borealem et Asiam Occidentalem.
 The work was Authored by Georgii Reimeri in 1830 and was published for the Berlin Museum.
-Each piece measures: 13 1/4″ by 19 1/2″
+F. Burde was the lithographer.
+Each piece measures: 13 1/2″ by 19 1/2″

 The German naturalist and explorers Wilhelm Hemprich and Gottfried Ehrenberg served as naturalists on a primarily archaeological expedition until 1821 when they went off and did their own thing.
 They expored and documented natural history in Egypt, the Middle East and Africa.
 The specimens collected by the expedition were deposited at the Berlin Museum and included 46,000 botanical specimens and 34,000 animal specimens.
 References: BM(NH) II, p.515; Stafleu & Cowan 1636; Wood p.
 330